Milley defends calls to Chinese at end of Trump presidency

-Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, delivered a full-throated defense of two calls he made to his Chinese counterpart, saying he was responding to "concerning intelligence" that China was worried about a U.S. attack.
+Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, delivered a vehement defense of two calls he made to his Chinese counterpart, saying he was responding to a "significant degree of intelligence" that China was worried about a U.S. attack.

-“I know, I am certain, that President Trump did not intend to attack the Chinese and it was my directed responsibility to convey presidential orders and intent,” Milley told the Senate Armed Services Committee on Tuesday.
+“I know, I am certain, that President Trump did not intend to attack the Chinese. ...
+And it was my directed responsibility by the secretary to convey that intent to the Chinese,” Milley told the Senate Armed Services Committee on Tuesday.
 “My task at that time was to de-escalate.
 My message again was consistent: Stay calm, steady, and de-escalate.
 We are not going to attack you.”

-Milley has been at the center of a firestorm amid reports he made two calls to Gen. Li Zuocheng of the People's Liberation Army to assure him that the United States was not going to suddenly go to war with or attack China.
+Milley has been at the center of controversy after reports that he made two calls to Gen. Li Zuocheng of the People's Liberation Army to assure him that the United States was not suddenly going to go to war with or attack China.
 Details of the calls were first aired in excerpts from the recently released book "Peril" by Washington Post journalists Bob Woodward and Robert Costa.

-Some U.S. lawmakers have said Milley overstepped his authority, and they have called for President Joe Biden to fire him.
-Trump blasted Milley as treasonous, called him “a complete nutjob” and said Milley “never told me about calls being made to China.”
+While Tuesday's hearing largely focused on the troop withdrawal from Afghanistan and the chaotic evacuation of Americans, Afghans and others from the country, a few senators condemned Milley for what they saw as inappropriate communications with Li.

-In his most extensive comments to date on the matter, Milley said that the calls on Oct.
+In his most extensive comments to date on the matter, Milley said the calls on Oct.
 30 and Jan.
 8 were fully coordinated with the defense secretaries at the time as well as other U.S. national security agencies.
+And he said that such military-to-military communications are critical to prevent war between great powers that possess nuclear weapons.

 The calls came during Trump's turbulent last months in office as he challenged the results of the 2020 election.
 The second call came two days after Jan.
 6, when a violent mob attacked the U.S. Capitol in an effort to prevent Congress from certifying Biden's White House victory.